zerokanake/Covit_Data_SQL/README.md

 # COVID-19 Data Analysis with SQL

 This project focuses on analyzing COVID-19 data using SQL to uncover patterns, trends, and insights from the pandemic.
-The analysis includes key metrics such as case trends, vaccination rates, mortality rates, and recovery statistics across various regions.
-The goal of this project is to demonstrate my expertise in SQL for data analysis and my ability to derive actionable insights from complex datasets.
+The analysis includes key metrics such as case trends, vaccination rates, mortality rates, and highly infection rate across various regions.

-## Motivation

-As a data enthusiast, I developed this project to showcase my SQL skills in organizing, querying, and analyzing large datasets.
-This project reflects my dedication to understanding real-world challenges and providing data-driven solutions.
-By exploring COVID-19 data, I aim to highlight my ability to work with structured data and provide meaningful insights that can support decision-making processes.

 ## Project Description